-Creating the Test Data
+Create the Test Data

 When planning your test, it’s important to be aware of what test data your tests need.
 Many times, tests run against different environments that might not have the data you expect, so make sure to have a test data management strategy in place.

 To ensure correct and precise results for each functionality or module to be tested, it is preferable that the test data should be created in parallel along with the other activities carried out for a particular test phase.
-This approach would derive out and makes the availability of appropriate and desired test data inputs for each of the testing process.
+This approach would derive out and make the availability of appropriate and desired test data inputs for each of the testing process.
 In this approach, test data may be generated using insert operation over the database or may be simply through the user interface of the software application.

-Setting up of the Test Environment
+Set up the Test Environment

 A testing environment is a setup of software and hardware for the testing teams to execute test cases.
 In other words, it supports test execution with hardware, software and network configured.
 Generally, I divide this process into three parts: